 “Man of the Year” – ScHoolboy Q

-Not too deep in lyrical content here, but Schoolboy Q knows how to make listening to his flow a good time.
-The dance beat and interesting sample of Chromatics’ “Cherry” makes “Man of the Year” an easy and enjoyable listen.
+Schoolboy Q’s flow and a sample of Chromatics’ “Cherry” makes “Man of the Year” an easy and enjoyable listen.

 “Love Never Felt So Good”- Michael Jackson (ft.
 Justin Timberlake)

 “Love Never Felt So Good” is a posthumous release of a reworked Michael Jackson track from the ’80s.
-It is stylistically consistent with his other work from that era, so naturally it would find its place on the list.
-There are a few versions of the reworked song, one which features Justin Timberlake.
+It is stylistically consistent with his other work from that era and features added-in vocals from Justin Timberlake–giving it plenty enough reasons to make the Top 100.

 “i” – Kendrick Lamar